 Sunflower chips to feed the future

-You know that 40% of the food wasted by consumers.
-But do you know, that before you start even thinking of wasting food, the manufacturer already dumped more than half of it?
+By now, you probably know that 40% of food is wasted by consumers.
+But do you know that before your food even makes it to the grocery store, the manufacturer has already dumped more than half of it?

-"Imagine our fascination when we stumbled upon ingredients disregarded by the food industry (they fed it to the cows!) and still had 35 percent protein," Aleh Manchuliantsau says, founder of PLANETARIANS.
+"Imagine our fascination when we stumbled upon ingredients that were disregarded by the food industry (they were fed to the cows!) and were made of 35 percent clean, plant-based protein," Manchuliantsau says.
 "That’s compared to the 26 percent protein we get from beef."

 The ingredient?
-Oil cake— the dry matter left after oil extraction from crops such as sunflower seeds, cotton seeds, canola, etc.
+Oilcake — the dry matter that's left after oil extraction from crops such as sunflower seeds, cotton seeds, canola, etc.

-The meal is the by-product of the oil extraction process.
-Oil is the majority value of the seed, and the meal is considered a by-product.
-Meal used as a livestock feed, primarily for ruminants.
+Oil-crop meal is the by-product of the oil extraction process; while the financial value of the seed lies in the extracted oil, the meal is considered an unwanted by-product.
+Meal from oil-crops is usually used as a livestock feed for ruminants, like cows

 And why is it wasted?
-The main nutrient in these oil cakes is insoluble fiber that cannot be chewed and digested by humans.
-It is hard like wood chips.
+The main nutrient in these oilcakes is insoluble fiber that cannot be chewed or digested by humans.
+It's hard, like wood chips.

 We thought, what if instead of protein isolation, we could break the fiber down?

-We used steam explosion – an effect that occurs when overheated liquid exposed to the ambient environment, expands very fast and crushes everything in its path.
+We use steam explosion – an effect that occurs when overheated liquid exposed to the ambient environment expands rapidly, and crushes everything in its path.

-What we got - turned to be Sunflower chips - the first food product made from Sunflower meal as the primary ingredient.
-General Mills Medallion Lab verified nutrition facts.
+What we got turned out to be sunflower chips - the first food product made using sunflower meal as the primary ingredient.
+General Mills' Medallion Lab verified the nutrition facts.
 Now we know that our Sunflower chips are a food-grade product that we can commercially manufacture and sell.

-Sunflower chips contain a comparable amount of protein as animal products: 20% protein when ground beef has only 17%, chicken nuggets 14%.
+Sunflower chips contain a comparable amount of protein to animal products: they are 20% protein, while ground beef is only 17%, and chicken nuggets are only 14%.

-Compared to conventional, Sunflower chips have 3x more Protein, 2x more Fiber and 3x less Fat per serving than typical potato chips.
+Compared to conventional chips, sunflower chips have 3x more protein, 2x more fiber and 3x less fat per serving than typical potato chips.

-More and more people join Vegan movement to reduce the impact on the planet.
+More and more people are joining the vegan, vegetarian, flexitarian, and reducetarian movements to reduce their impact on the planet.

-Generation Z uses snacks as the primary source of food.
+We also know that Generation Z uses snacks as a primary source of food.